Scottish Social Attitudes Survey

 Background and purpose: The Scottish Social Attitudes Survey (SSA) is undertaken by ScotCen and began in 1999, when it also doubled as the Scottish Parliamentary Election Study.
 Its aim is to provide independent, authoritative, high quality data on social, moral and political attitudes in Scotland.
 These data help inform public policy and facilitate the academic study of public opinion, in much the same way that its sister survey, the British Social Attitudes Survey has done since 1983 across Britain as a whole.
 The surveys are similar in design and sometimes contain the same questions so that comparisons can be made between Scotland, England and Wales.

-Survey years / frequency: The survey has been conducted annually from 1999 to 2017 except for a gap year in 2008.
+Survey years / frequency: The survey has been conducted annually from 1999 to 2017 except in 2008.

 Survey content: The SSA has a modular structure.
 In any one year it will typically contain four or five modules, each with 40 questions.
 Funding for its first two years came from the Economic and Social Research Council, while from 2001 onwards different bodies have funded each year's individual modules.
 These bodies have included the Economic and Social Research Council, the Scottish Government and various charitable and grant awarding bodies, such as the Nuffield Foundation and Leverhulme Trust.
 The survey focuses mainly on people's attitudes, but also collects a wide range of background details for use in analysis including political party affiliation, newspaper readership, household circumstances and work.
 To date, topics have included national identity, devolution and independence, discrimination, environmental issues, elections and politics, public spending and social welfare, alcohol, anti-social behaviour, drugs, families and health.